 In addition to my plate which had three GIANT pieces of chicken, they brought out all the sides individually.
 So there I was by myself with one plate and five sides in front of me.
 Awkward.
 The taste though- WOW!
 Babe’s has become one of my very favorites although I don’t go there by myself anymore.
 There is takeout available which I highly recommend if you are solo and want to try it.
 Babe’s is a small family operated chain with 9 locations in the DFW area.
 We have driven 6 hours round trip for a Dallas day trip and to eat at Babe’s.

 No Menu Needed in Ft.
 Worth

 As a traveler with some food sensitivities and restrictions, eating out can be a little tiring.
 Some days I just want to grab food and go back to my hotel room but I want it to be healthy.
 This is where Snap Kitchen comes into my Dallas area food recommendations.
 Snap Kitchen sells portioned nutritionally balanced food.
 It comes in containers that you can heat and eat.
 I’ll often buy my lunch, dinner and breakfast for the next day there.
-For frequent travelers they have a frequent buyer program where you can earn dollars to use later.
+Most locations in Dallas are inside of Whole Foods making parking free and convenient.

 Where do you eat in Dallas?
 I’d love for you to chime in in the comments below with your favorites!

 Looking for more Dallas area vacation ideas?
 We’ve got you covered.